unixorn/git-extra-commands/README.md

 * [git-deploy-s3](https://github.com/bradt/git-deploy-s3) - Keeps your git repo's assets in sync with Amazon S3.
 * [git-diffall](https://github.com/thenigan/git-diffall) - Provides a directory based diff mechanism for git.
 * [git-fastclone](https://github.com/square/git-fastclone) - Think `git clone --recursive` on steroids.
 If you're doing repeated checkouts of a given repo on a machine (like a ci box), **git-fastclone** will speed things up considerably.
-* [git-follow](https://github.com/nickolasburr/git-follow) - Perl script that follows lifetime changes of a file through the history of a Git repository
+* [git-follow](https://github.com/nickolasburr/git-follow) - Follow lifetime changes of a pathspec.
 * [git-flow-completion](https://github.com/bobthecow/git-flow-completion) - Bash, Fish and Zsh completion support for [git-flow](http://github.com/nvie/gitflow)
 * [git-graph](https://github.com/jerith666/git-graph) - creates a Graphviz graph showing the high-level structure of a repository's history.
 * [git-gutter](https://github.com/jisaacks/GitGutter) - Plugin for Sublime Text 2/3 to display the git diff in the edit window gutter.